Neo-Assyrian Empire: Esarhaddon and Ashurbanipal

-Esarhaddon's greatest military achievement was his 671 BC conquest of Egypt.
-Through logistic support from various Arab tribes, the 671 BC invasion took a difficult route through central Sinai and took the Egyptian armies by surprise.
+Esarhaddon's greatest military achievement was his 671 BCE conquest of Egypt.
+With logistical support from various Arab tribes, the 671 BCE invasion took a difficult route through central Sinai and caught the Egyptian armies by surprise.
 After a series of three large battles against Pharaoh Taharqa, Esarhaddon captured Memphis, the Egyptian capital.
 Taharqa fled south to Nubia, and Esarhaddon allowed most of the local governors to remain in place, though he left some of his representatives to oversee them.
 The conquest of Egypt brought the Neo-Assyrian Empire to its greatest extent.

+During the reign of Esarhaddon, an alliance between the Bartatua dynasty of Scythia and Assyria was possibly established.
+In 676 BCE, Esarhaddon gave his daughter Šērūʾa-ēṭirat in marriage to Bartatua, with a legal submission that Bartatua had to take an oath of allegiance and thus become an Assyrian vassal state.
+While history is not explicit in whether Bartatua ever married Esarhaddon's daughter, it seems probable considering Assyria defeated Media in 653-652 BCE with Scythian assistance, and the firm Scythian-Assyrian alliance that persisted until the fall of Assyria. Šērūʾa-ēṭirat was most likely the mother of king Madyes, who inherited the throne after Bartatua.

 Though he was among the most successful kings in Assyrian history, Esarhaddon faced numerous conspiracies against his rule, perhaps because the king suffering from illness could be seen as the gods withdrawing their divine support for his rule.
 Around the time of the Egyptian campaigns, there were at least three major insurgencies against Esarhaddon; in Nineveh, the chief eunuch Ashur-nasir was prophesied by a Babylonian hostage to replace Esarhaddon as king; a prophetess in Harran proclaimed that Esarhaddon and his lineage would be "destroyed" and that a usurper named Sasî would become king; and in Assur, the local governor instigated a plot after receiving a prophetic dream in which a child rose from a tomb and handed him a staff.
-Through a well-developed network of spies and informants, Esarhaddon uncovered all of these coup attempts and in 670 BC had a large number of high-ranking officials put to death.
+Through a well-developed network of spies and informants, Esarhaddon uncovered all of these coup attempts and in 670 BCE had a large number of high-ranking officials put to death.

-In 672 BC, Esarhaddon decreed that his younger son Ashurbanipal (669–631 BC) would succeed him in Assyria and that the older son Shamash-shum-ukin would rule Babylon.
+In 672 BCE, Esarhaddon decreed that his younger son Ashurbanipal (669–631 BCE) would succeed him in Assyria and that the older son Shamash-shum-ukin would rule Babylon.
 To ensure that the succession to the throne would go more smoothly than his own accession, Esarhaddon forced everyone in the empire, not only the prominent officials but also far-away vassal rulers and members of the royal family, to swear oaths of allegiance to the successors and respect the arrangement.
-When Esarhaddon died of an illness while on his way to campaign in Egypt in 669 BC, Naqi'a forced similar oaths of allegiance to Ashurbanipal, who became king without incident.
+When Esarhaddon died of an illness while on his way to campaign in Egypt in 669 BCE, Naqi'a forced similar oaths of allegiance to Ashurbanipal, who became king without incident.
 One year later, Ashurbanipal oversaw Shamash-shum-ukin's inauguration as (largely ceremonial) king of Babylon.